Hyatt Roller Bearing Company: Foundation

 John Wesley Hyatt was a printer by trade and a prolific inventor who secured over 250 patents, the first issued in 1861 for a knife grinder.
 His chemical experiments led to the invention of celluloid.

 In 1888 he was working on a mill for crushing sugar cane, but lacked adequate bearings.
-His solution was a roller bearing where the rollers were made from coiled strips of steel, and he patented his invention.
+His solution was a roller bearing where the rollers were made from coiled strips of steel, which he patented.
 The helical-shaped rollers made from flat spring steel were more flexible than solid-cylinder rollers, did not heat up and lock due to friction, and lasted longer.
 Later Hyatt introduced refinements, with the bearings assembled within a closed cage.

 Seeing broad potential for the invention, he founded the Hyatt Roller Bearing Company in 1892.
 The company was originally based in Newark, New Jersey, but soon moved to Harrison, New Jersey.

 Early years

-In 1895 the company had about 25 employees and sold about $2,000 of bearings each month.
+In 1895 the company had about 25 employees and sold about $2,000 of roller bearings each month.

 That year Hyatt hired the 20-year-old Alfred P. Sloan as a draftsman.
 Sloan had recently obtained a degree from the Massachusetts Institute of Technology.
 He had been struggling to find a job, and was recommended to Hyatt by John E. Searles, president of the American Sugar Refining Company, a friend of his father and a major investor in Hyatt.